alloy/art.c/README.md

 # art.c

-Artsy in C major and pure C Ruby, for no reason other than sentiment.
+Artsy analytics events observed in sound played in C major, using pure C Ruby for no reason other than sentiment.

 https://twitter.com/alloy/status/613375165582417922